 Preheat the oven to 350 F. Line a 9-inch square baking pan with aluminum foil.
 Lightly grease the foil with vegetable oil.

 Mix the oats and quinoa flakes together in a bowl.
 Coarsely chop the nuts and dried fruit, and stir them into the oat mixture.
 Stir in the chocolate chips.

 Add the liquid mixture to the oat mixture and stir until the dry ingredients are well coated.
 The mixture should be sticky and should start to clump together.
-If it doesn't, and it seems dry and crumbly, add more maple syrup until it does.
+If it doesn't, and it seems dry and crumbly, add more maple syrup to achieve the desired consistency.

 Press the mixture down firmly into a baking pan.
 Grease a small piece of aluminum foil and use it to compress the mixture down into the pan as smoothly and firmly as possible.

 Place pan in the oven and bake for 15 to 20 minutes, until grains appear toasted and smell fragrant.
 Remove from the oven and let cool for 10 minutes.
 Finish cooling pan in the refrigerator, and for best (least crumbly) results, wait until the mixture is well-chilled before cutting it into bars.